❄️

 Price-Performance

-Premium brands may offer better properties, but mid-range tires also meet legal requirements.
-Comparison is worthwhile.
+Premium brands may offer better properties; mid-range tires also meet legal requirements.
+Reading independent test results is worthwhile.

 Tire Storage and Care